Jaxon-J/Capstone-project/README.md

   - Started work on basic whitelist

 - General
-  -Refactored to legacy to better utilize public projects
+  - Refactored to legacy to better utilize public projects

 ____________________________________________________________________________________________________________________________________________________________
 Milestone 3